 CEO and President, South West Asia Samsung

-Companies across the world are tuning their strategies and offerings to cater to Indian tastes and preferences.
-The following are some of the efforts, investments and developments in the sector:
+The following are some of the major investments and developments in the Indian consumer markets sector:

 Disclaimer: This information has been collected through secondary research and IBEF is not responsible for any errors in the same.

 Innovator-entrepreneur Aakash Sinha foresees a disruptive future for intelligent robotics in India.
 His company Omnipresent Robot Tech is set to be among the first movers.